ChrisQuickfall/Weekly-Lesson-Creation-Automation/README.md

 # Weekly-Lesson-Creation-Automation
 This project allows a teacher to generate a set of lesson templates for their week with file names that aid organisation.
-It also archives lessons from previous days.
+It also automatically archives lessons from previous days in a sensible file structure.

 What will you need?